 (projects i'm involved in)

-Posted by Kim Hill about 12 years ago
+Posted by Kim Hill over 12 years ago

 Where can you learn to make bread, juggle, use online networks, knit, play music, cook in a cob oven, conserve endangered plants, use a spinning wheel, keep bees, convert a diesel vehicle to run on vegetable oil, communicate compassionately, ferment food, raise a nappy-free baby, and lots more, all in one day, and all for free?
 At a Reskilling Festival!